StackVista/stackstate-docs/setup/agent/kubernetes.md

 #### Install from a custom image registry

-If required, the images required to install the StackState Agent, Cluster Agent and kube-state-metrics can be served from a custom image registry.
+If required, the images required to install the StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics can be served from a custom image registry.
 To do this, follow the instructions to [install from a custom image registry](/setup/install-stackstate/kubernetes_install/install-from-custom-image-registry.md).

 ### Helm chart values

-Additional variables can be added to the standard helm command used to deploy the StackState Agent, Cluster Agent and kube-state-metrics.
+Additional variables can be added to the standard helm command used to deploy the StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics.
 For example:
 * It is recommended to [provide a `stackstate.cluster.authToken`](#stackstateclusterauthtoken).
-* For large Kubernetes or OpenShift clusters, [enable checks agent](kubernetes.md#enable-cluster-checks) to run the kubernetes\_state check in a StackState Checks Agent pod.
 * If you use a custom socket path, [set the `agent.containerRuntime.customSocketPath`](#agentcontainerruntimecustomsocketpath).

 {% hint style="info" %}